jnvrr/.github/profile/README.md

 We create hands-on projects that bridge the gap between theoretical knowledge and practical engineering, making advanced robotics and IoT technology accessible to hobbyists, students, and early-career engineers.

 ### Focus Areas
-- **Autonomous Systems** – Robots and vehicles that perceive, decide, and act independently
 - **Arduino & Microcontroller Programming** – Low-level embedded systems development in C/C++ and MicroPython
 - **IoT & Sensor Integration** – Multi-sensor systems with wireless connectivity (Bluetooth, nRF24L01)
 - **Hardware-Software Integration** – End-to-end system design from circuit to code
-- **RC Vehicles & Mechatronics** – Motor control, PWM, and Mecanum wheel kinematics
+- **RC Vehicles ** – Motor control, PWM, and Mecanum wheel kinematics
 - **Real-time Debugging & Testing** – Serial monitoring, hardware validation, and iterative prototyping
+- **Autonomous Systems** – Robots and vehicles that perceive, decide, and act independently
+- **GAME DEVELOPMENT** – creating and educating students to make games in order to learn techie skills
 ---

 ## Leadership & Ownership

 ### Core Team
-The organization is led by a dedicated team of makers and engineers with expertise in robotics, embedded systems, and IoT architecture.
+The organization is led by a dedicated team of makers and engineers & artists with expertise in robotics, embedded systems, and IoT architecture and  others .
 Our leaders are actively involved in:
 - Project roadmaps and technical direction
 - Code quality standards and review practices
 - Documentation and knowledge sharing